-If you’ve tried this MAKE AHEAD SAUSAGE EGG BREAKFAST CASSEROLE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this OVERNIGHT SAUSAGE EGG BREAKFAST CASSEROLE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 6 slices wholemeal bread